LLC Taxation 101

 The income/loss of an LLC is on the owner’s personal tax return, most states do not tax the LLC owner separately for the income from the LLC.
 This income is subject to state income tax in the same way as other owner income or salary/wages.

 Your business may be liable for LLC income taxes by organizing or registering to do business in a foreign state.
 California, for instance, imposes an entity income tax on any LLC that earns more than $250,000 based on gross receipts from all income generated in the state.
 California also charges a minimum flat franchise tax to all LLC’s that organize in California, registers in California, conduct business in California, or receive California source income.
-Illinois imposes a 1.5% personal property replacement income tax on all S corporation and LLC business income derived in the state of Illinois.
+Illinois imposes a 1.5% personal property replacement income tax on all S corporation and LLC “partnership” business income derived in the state of Illinois.
+This means multi-member LLCs will be required to pay a 1.5% tax on any income derived in Illinois.
+Single member LLCs are disregarded for tax purposes at both the state and federal level and are not subject to the personal property replacement tax in Illinois.

 LLC’s Pay Franchise Taxes In Some States